2012 French presidential election: Tables

+Candidates who came out on top in each country in the first round of 2012 French presidential election.

+Candidate who came out on top abroad.

 Reactions

 Sarkozy called for UMP to "stay together.
 We must win the battle of the legislatives" and said that "in this new era, I will remain one of you, but my place will no longer be the same.
 My engagement with the life of my country will now be different, but time will never strain the bonds between us."
 Hollande then spoke at a victory rally in Tulle where he said:

 To those who haven't voted for me, let them know that I hear them, and that I will be president to all.
 There is one France, united in the same destiny.
 We will never be apart, how beautiful life is tonight!

 He then travelled to Paris, where supporters of the Socialist Party gathered outside the headquarters.
 He also said that "Europe is watching us.
 Austerity isn't inevitable.
 My mission now is to give European construction a growth dimension."